greggelong/artParking2/README.md

 - **Deinstallation:** Efficient removal of materials at exhibition close, with potential reassembly for traveling exhibitions.

 #### Exhibition Goals:
-"Urban Palimpsest" aims to provoke reconsideration of the aesthetic and functional values assigned to urban spaces and objects, emphasizing the coexistence of natural and constructed elements within urban settings.
+"Parallel Urban Palimpsest" aims to provoke reconsideration of the aesthetic and functional values assigned to urban spaces and objects, emphasizing the coexistence of natural and constructed elements within urban settings.
 The project fosters community interaction and creative expression, bridging art, technology, and mythology.

 #### Conclusion:
-With "Urban Palimpsest," The Workers of the Manual for Everyday Life engage the Art Parking audience in a dialogue about urban transformation and co-creation.
+With "Parallel Urban Palimpsest," The Workers of the Manual for Everyday Life engage the Art Parking audience in a dialogue about urban transformation and co-creation.
 This installation not only reflects on urban change but also democratizes the art creation process, allowing the public to participate actively in shaping the artistic landscape.

 ---